airpair/understanding-our-app-with-neo4j/post.md

 By checking the timestamps we can easily measure the latencies relevant to us.

-The best part is, that all this can be done using Cypher queries.
+All this can be done using simple Cypher queries.

 ## Next steps
-I don't really see people logging their system and user events into graphs, but I think it is definitely worth doing further experiments in this field, as it can result great patterns and frameworks.
+I don't really see people logging their system and user events into graphs, but I think it is definitely worth doing further experiments in this field as it can result great patterns and frameworks.

 ## Additional notes